alexmilowski/allegrograph-jsonld/README.md

-# allegrograph-jsonld
+# sparql-jsonld
-A simple JSON-LD service interface to Allegrograph
+A simple JSON-LD service interface for a SPARQL endpoint.